csorbakristof/learning_ai/AUT_KiirasEsBiralatiSablonGeneralo/spec.md

 Everytime the macro generates a document based on a template, it should open the template, substitute placeholders, save the file, and close the document.

 Placeholders are texts in brackets like "[xyz]" found in the template documents.
 The "xyz" is the name of the placeholder.
-Every placeholder should be substituted by the value in "GeneráltHallgatóiLista" where the column matches exactly the placeholder's name.
+Every placeholder should be substituted by the value in "GeneráltHallgatóiLista" where the column matches exactly (case unsensitive) the placeholder's name.
 So for example the placeholer "[Bírálat nyelve]" should be replaced with the value in the column "Bírálat nyelve" of the current student's row in "GeneráltHallgatóiLista".

-There are special placeholders:
-- The placeholder "[date]", insert a Word field which always updates to the current date.

 ## Further details